-When choosing the sausage for this paella recipe, make sure to check the label for any ingredients you may be allergic to.
-Don’t assume that there isn’t gluten or nuts in the sausage.
+Sausage: When choosing the sausage for this paella recipe, make sure to check the label for any ingredients you may be allergic to.
+Don’t assume that there isn’t gluten, dairy, or nuts in the sausage.

-If you’re doing a lot of vegetable chopping, especially of onions, I prefer to use a food chopper over a knife.
-A popular model is the Vremi Food Chopper, which is very similar to the Pampered Chef Food chopper I use (and half the price).
+Food chopper: If you’re doing a lot of vegetable chopping, especially of onions, I prefer to use a food chopper over a knife.

 - 2 1/2 cups low-sodium chicken broth

 - 1 pound chicken tenders, cut crosswise into 1-inch pieces